 If you have inflamed hemorrhoids, the burning and itching in your anus can be problematic.
-It’s uncomfortable, and it can interfere with work, family, and your social life.
+Having hemorrhoids are uncomfortable, and it can interfere with work, family, and your social life.
 But it’s far more common than you might think.
 An estimated 40 percent of all adults will experience a hemorrhoid flare-up at some point in their lives.
 Many seek the help of a proctologist, also known as a colon and rectal surgeon.

 And it’s no wonder, with all the sitting the majority of people do these days.
 Prolonged sitting places added pressure on the blood vessels surrounding your anus.
-Those blood vessels are frequently squished, mashed and forced to withstand your body weight for hours on end when you’re sitting.
+Those blood vessels are frequently squished, mashed, and forced to withstand your body weight for hours on end when you’re sitting.
 And they can become irritated or inflamed.
 Prolonged sitting is one of the most common reasons hemorrhoids develop.
 But hemorrhoids can also be caused by being pregnant and carrying extra weight that presses down on the anus, eating a diet low in fiber, and straining while having a bowel movement.

 If you have hemorrhoids, you’re probably not going to bring it up the next time you visit your in-laws or go out for drinks with friends.
-In most cases hemorrhoids will heal on their own within a few days to a week.
+In most cases, hemorrhoids will heal on their own within a few days to a week.
 But when your anus is burning and itching, you’ve got to find a way to ease the discomfort.
 There really isn’t a cure for hemorrhoids.
-But there are three practical solutions to consider to treat the symptoms.
+However, there are three practical solutions to consider to treat the symptoms.

 1. At-Home Remedies

 - Take a warm bath a few times a day and stay in long enough to soak in the water.
 If you don’t want to fully undress to take a bath, you can use a sitz bath.
-You place a small sitz bowl inside the toilet and fill it with warm water.
+You place a small sink bowl inside the toilet and fill it with warm water.
 This allows you to sit on the toilet and soak your hemorrhoids to relieve itching and burning without the need to take a full bath.

 - Avoid straining during bowel movements.
 If you’re not ready to pass your stool, don’t turn your visit to the bathroom into a workout.
-Straining to have a bowel movement places incredible pressure on the blood vessels around your anus and can easily cause inflammation or a possibly rupture.
+Straining to have a bowel movement places incredible pressure on the blood vessels around your anus and can easily cause inflammation or a possible rupture.
 If your stool isn’t going to pass easily, go drink some water, eat some fiber-rich foods, and revisit the bathroom in a few hours.

 2. Over-the-Counter Medications